-As well as the nine mile patrol, the provision of an escort for the Greek farmers and the settling of disputes.
-I also made sure that there was time for recreation, practice on communications, instructions on how to send in Shot-Reports and on how to solve some of the problems that occured in our area.
+As well as the nine-mile patrol, the provision of an escort for the Greek farmers and the settling of disputes.
+I also made sure that there was time for recreation, practice on communications, and instructions on how to send in Shot-Reports and on how to solve some of the problems that occurred in our area.
 My aim was to develop a proficient team.

 The outpost attracted many visits by VIPs – in April the Chief of Defence Staff, General Allard, visited us.
 Although we had only been in Cyprus a short time we endeavoured to demonstrate to him that the responsibility rested in good hands – that each of us knew our job as UN soldiers.

 We were very proud to be from ONEISHA FARM Company.
 In order to demonstrate this fact, we wore a small plastic pig on our uniform to make everyone aware that we were from the “Pig Farm”.
 I will not elaborate on this, but the little plastic pig almost cost me a night in the guard room.
 This could be explained by Sgt Gardiner of our Military Police.